hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 				+-----------+--------------------------------------+

-	3. View a list of Cinder backup
+	3. View a list of Cinder backups, enter:

 			cinder backup-list